CBDOO at your service

 CBT is another cannabinoid with a singular function.
 Thanks to the relatively easy conversion of THC into CBT, it could provide a satisfactory answer to the use of therapeutic marijuana without the deleterious effects we know about.

-What's more, with its potential benefits against hormone-dependent cancers such as breast cancer, CBT among other cannabinoids could also represent a major step forward in the field of oncology.
+Moreover, with its potential benefits against hormone-dependent cancers such as breast cancer.
+Like other cannabinoids, CBT consumed in food preparations, oil or flower could also represent a major step forward in the field of oncology.

 But as always with cannabinoids, these results are still a long way from being applicable, and if they are, it will be some time before they are.
 But rest assured that if such research is ever carried out, we'll be sure to keep you informed, so keep following our blog posts!